-Please note that if you want to simultaneously change both the workers and CPU/memory, we advise doing this sequentially by first updating the CPUs/memory, waiting for the Notebook runtime to restart, and then adjusting the workers.
+If you want to simultaneously change both the workers and CPU/memory, we advise doing this sequentially: first update the CPUs/memory, wait for the Notebook runtime to restart, and then adjust the workers.

 Any other runtime changes (e.g. decreasing the disk size or changing the environment type) require deleting the existing runtime and creating a new one.
 When you create the new runtime, any non-notebook files and installed packages will be lost.
 Please backup files as appropriate.